 Despite being told by the CPS in February 2020 that there was "sufficient evidence to support a charge of an unlawful act of manslaughter" by the 14-year-old white suspect, they suggested the push was "not in an effort to harm someone" and was instead "ill-considered by a young boy who had not considered the full potential of the consequences."

-No charges have been made against the suspect.
+Subsequently, no charges have been made against the suspect.
 A complaint by Race Alliance Wales on behalf of Alina Joseph was made to the Independent Office for Police Conduct, which is still ongoing.

 "Critically my family were let down by institutions such as South Wales Police and the Crown Prosecution Service whose ethos is to serve and protect," Joseph said in a press conference.
 "They have failed me and they continue to fail black families as victims, witnesses, and suspects across the country.
 We knew from day one that our son had not fallen into that river."

-How are Kapessa's family combating this & What can I do to help?
+How are Kapessa's family combating this & what can I do to help?

 "I've always been fighting but now it feels like you have the world behind you," Joseph said, referring to the current momentum behind the Black Lives Matter movement.
 "Christopher was innocent.
 My son deserves to have justice."